react-navigation/react-navigation.github.io/versioned_docs/version-7.x/web-support.md

 ---
 id: web-support
-title: React Navigation on the Web
+title: React Navigation on Web
 sidebar_label: Web support
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 React Navigation has built-in support for the Web platform.
 This allows you to use the same navigation logic in your React Native app as well as on the web.
 The navigators require using [React Native for Web](https://github.com/necolas/react-native-web) to work on the web.